Ajla Tomljanović: 2018: Australian citizen, two WTA Tour finals

-2019: Fourth WTA final, career-high ranking and top 40 debut
+2019: Fourth tour final, career-high ranking and top 40 debut

 Tomljanović began season at the Brisbane International.
 She made it to the quarterfinals where she lost to fifth seed and eventual champion, Karolína Plíšková.
 In Sydney, she was defeated in the first round by Camila Giorgi.
 At the Australian Open, she lost in a first-round thriller to Johanna Konta.

 Seeded sixth at the Thailand Open, Tomljanović reached the final where she lost to eighth seed Dayana Yastremska.
 She led 5–2 in the final set but couldn't close out the match.
-Coming through qualifying at the Qatar Open, she lost in the first round to ninth seed Julia Görges.
+Coming through qualifying at the Qatar Ladies Open, she lost in the first round to ninth seed Julia Görges.
 In Dubai, she was defeated in the first round by Zheng Saisai.
-In March, she played at the Indian Wells Open.
-She lost in the second round to ninth seed Aryna Sabalenka.
+In March, she played at Indian Wells, and lost in the second round to ninth seed Aryna Sabalenka.
 At the Miami Open, Tomljanović upset ninth seed Sabalenka in the second round for her second career-win over a top-ten player.
 She was defeated in a third-round thriller by 21st seed Anett Kontaveit.
 As a result, she reached a career-high of No. 39 on 1 April 2019.

 Tomljanović started the clay-court season at the Charleston Open.
-Seeded 14th, she lost in the third round to top seed and 2016 champion, Sloane Stephens.
+Seeded 14th, she lost in round three to top seed and 2016 champion, Sloane Stephens.
 Seeded fifth at the İstanbul Cup, she was defeated in the first round by eventual finalist Markéta Vondroušová.

 2020: Mixed results, out of top 50

 Tomljanović started 2020 at the Brisbane International.
-She lost in the second round to second seed, defending and eventual champion, Karolína Plíšková.
+She lost in round two to second seed, defending and eventual champion, Karolína Plíšková.
 Playing at the first edition of the Adelaide International, she was defeated in the second round by second seed Simona Halep.

 At the Australian Open, she lost in the second round to eventual finalist Garbiñe Muguruza.

 In February, Tomljanović played at the St. Petersburg Ladies' Trophy.
 She was defeated in the second round by Russian qualifier Anastasia Potapova.
-At the Dubai Tennis Championships, she lost in the first round of qualifying to Bethanie Mattek-Sands.
-In Doha, she was defeated in the second round by 11th seed Garbiñe Muguruza.
+At the Dubai Championships, she lost in the first round of qualifying to Bethanie Mattek-Sands.
+In Doha, she was defeated in the second round again by 11th seed Garbiñe Muguruza.

 The WTA Tour suspended tournaments from the end of March to July due to the COVID-19 pandemic.
 When the WTA resumed tournaments in August, Tomljanović competed at the Lexington Challenger where she lost in the first round to fifth seed Yulia Putintseva.
-She was defeated in the first round of the Western & Southern Open by Veronika Kudermetova.
+She was defeated in the first round of the Cincinnati Open by Veronika Kudermetova.
 At the US Open, she lost in the first round to 17th seed and 2016 US Open champion, Angelique Kerber.

 During the week of September 14, Tomljanović was in Rome playing at the Italian Open.
 She was defeated in the first round by Marie Bouzková.
 In Strasbourg, she lost in the first round to qualifier Zhang Shuai.
 At the French Open, she was defeated in her first-round match by 20th seed Maria Sakkari.

 Tomljanović ended the year ranked 68.